A World Without Jews: Reception

 David Cesarani praised the book, although he found it to gloss over some detail of anti-Jewish persecution which would have complicated Confino's argument.
-He praised Confino's "thought-provoking" analysis of speeches by Hitler, Himmler, and Goebbels from 1941–1945.
+He praised Confino's "thought-provoking" analysis of speeches by Hitler, Himmler, and Goebbels from 1941 to 1945.
 Cesarani writes that Confino's book will appeal to those who believe that the Holocaust was unique.
 Israeli historian Amos Goldberg stated that "A World Without Jews is to my mind one of the most important books on the Holocaust to be published in recent years; it constitutes both a methodological and a historical breakthrough".

 In a positive review, Ferenc Laczó describes the book as "a path-breaking cultural historical analysis of Nazi sensibilities, fantasies, and agendas" and praises its "innovative and insightful interpretation."
 However, he has "minor reservations" about the book's tendency to generalize and overlook heterogeneity in German society and states that the book lacks a "thorough grounding in social history".

 Richard Steigmann-Gall writes that the book is an outgrowth of Confino's earlier book, Foundational Pasts, which defended a culturalist understanding of the Nazi era and the Holocaust.
 He writes that "There is much to commend in Confino’s book" but that it suffers from lack of attention to detail in some areas, due to being composed as an extended essay rather than a monograph.

 Susannah Heschel is more critical of the book, arguing that Confino does not justify his conclusions with sufficient evidence, often makes unhelpful generalizations, and fails to place developments in their historical context.
 She wrote that Confino often fails to credit others who did more in-depth research than he did, and came to the same conclusions first.
 She argues that Confino never answers the question raised in the subtitle, of how Nazism went "from persecution to genocide".

 According to Jeffrey Herf Confino's book "displays repeated gaps between assertion and evidence."
 His method "impute[s] motivations and emotions to actors based on what they did, how they looked when they did it, and what they kept silent about"—which Herf argues is "dubious."
 Herf argues that Confino needs to do more research in archives to find evidence that would corroborate his conclusions.